SLS 1301: Career and Life Planning Course

 - Use various information resources to research academic majors and career options.

-*For more information on the Career and Life Planning course contact the Career Development Center at 561-297-3533
+*For more information on the Career and Life Planning course contact the FAU Career Center at 561-297-3533